dilyn-corner/KISS-kde/README.md

 5. You will need `dbus`.
 Because of this, you'll have to rebuild `qt5`.

-6. You will need `eudev`.
+6. You will need `eudev` or `libudev-zero`.
 Because of this, you'll need to rebuild `xorg-server`, any input packages (`libinput`, `xf86-input-libinput`, etc.), `dhcpcd`, perhaps others.
-    * Note that `libudev-zero` may or may not be an alternative to this.
-I have not tested it, so feel free to reach out if it works! *

 These rebuilds are obviously not required if you already had the relevant programs built against `dbus`, `eudev`, etc. To determine which